 God is a Gamer is an attempt at writing a chase through myriad locations, characters and situations, all of it culminating in one destination.
 A pot-boiler for sure.

 I read the book a few days back but never found the time to write a review.
 Here I am, on a Sunday morning.
-Trying to wrap my head about what I read a few days back.
+Trying to wrap my head around what I read a few days back.
 Whatever I write will come from my head and I would not have the advantage of flipping through the pages to write the review.

-Of course I could get into more details but then I would have to unravel the suspense.
+Of course, I could get into more details but then I would have to unravel the suspense.
 Nah, I won’t do that.
 The book has to be read.
-It’s definitely a one time read.
+It’s definitely a one-time read.
 And a racy one at that.

 Coming to the good bits…